 Gambling in University housing and commons building is a violation of federal, Pennsylvania state, and local laws, and is therefore prohibited.
 If a student is involved in a gambling-related incident, he or she may face legal and/or disciplinary action.

-Students residing in University housing will have access to a mailbox to receive U.S. Postal Service mail.
+Students residing in University housing will have access to a mailbox or mail distribution service to receive U.S. Postal Service mail.
 The mailbox number and combination are available on the student's room assignment page in eLiving.
-A student residing in University housing may also receive package deliveries; deliveries will be made to the student's housing area commons desk, and the student will be notified when he or she may pickup the package by presenting his or her Penn State id+ Card.
+A student residing in University housing may also receive package deliveries; deliveries will be made to the student's housing area commons desk, and the student will be notified when he or she may pick up the package by presenting his or her Penn State id+ Card.
 Only mail and packages that are addressed to the student's official University name and to the correct room assignment will be processed.

 Student's Official Name